 My first thought was that his location might be very suitable for a vertical ground-source heat-pump [GSHP] collection run; especially if he has moving ground water to continue to keep the temperature steady/up.
 The boreholes can be inside and outside the house perimeter so far as I know...

-As regards his potential for capturing solar energy, I'd see 6m^2 as about 1kWp of PV at best (eg using my preferred Sanyo HIT hybrid panels), which in winter will generate an average of ~1kWh/day.
+As regards his potential for capturing solar energy, I'd see 6m^2 as about 1kWp of PV at best (eg using my preferred Sanyo HIT hybrid panels).
+In winter they will generate an average of ~1kWh/day.
 Chris says:

 Yup.
 This is the bit that makes me depressed: we're used to such a high density of energy, having to collect it ourselves really brings that home.